Women's football in Turkey: Women's Football League (2020–21)

 With the sponsorship of the mobile phone operator Türkcell, the league was named 2020–21 Turkcell Women's Football League as other sub-level leagues were not played dure to the pandemic.
 The number of clubs increased from 12 to 16 with promoting of four clubs from the 2019–20 Women's Second League to the existing 12 clubs.

 Women's Football Super League (2021– )

 By October 2021, the Turkish Football federation (TFF) established the Türkish Women's Football Super League (Türkish Kadın Futbol Süper Lig), which is called Turkcell Women's Football Super League for sponsorship reasons.
-Eight clubs of the Süper Lig founded women's football teams and joined the newly established league, chich consists of 24 clubs.
+Eight clubs of the Süper Lig founded women's football teams and joined the newly established league, which consists of 24 clubs.
 The 2021–22 Turkcell Women's Football Super League is played in two groups of 12 teams.
 The first standing four teams compete in the play-offs, and the last standing four teams of each group will in the play-outs.
 Four unsuccessful team relegate to the second-level league.

 The following teams played once in the top-level league: